sakshamsaxena/Patrakaar/README.md

 # Patrakaar
 ### Patrakaar crawls Medium, like a typical Patrakaar.

 Patrakaar is a Node.js Script which is used to crawl Medium.com for all the hyperlinks available.
-The Concurrency is defaulted to 5, but can be changed.
+Current depth is 2.

+All the links are exported in a CSV file, ordered by Depth.

 ## Installation